Highway 61 Revisited (song): Cover versions

 In 1969, Johnny Winter covered "Highway 61 Revisited" on his second Columbia release, Second Winter.
-Winter's rendition is regarded as "a career-defining track," and the song continued as a staple of his live performances.
-A 10-minute version of the song appears on his 1976 live album, Captured Live!, and he also performed it live in 1992 for The 30th Anniversary Concert Celebration album, which saluted Dylan's three decades as a recording artist.
+Winter's rendition is regarded as "a career-defining track," and the song became a staple of his live performances.
+A 10-minute version of the song appears on his 1976 live album, Captured Live!
+He also performed it live in 1992 for The 30th Anniversary Concert Celebration album, which saluted Dylan's three decades as a recording artist.

 Ex-Dr Feelgood guitarist Wilko Johnson included "Highway 61 Revisited" in his concert sets in the late 1970s and released a live recording of the song on an EP given away with his 1978 album Solid Senders.
 The recording now forms part of the album's CD release.
 In 1987, Dr Feelgood also covered the song for their album Classic, a track AllMusic describes as "utterly inspired."

-The song has been recorded by P.J.
-Harvey on her 1993 album Rid of Me.
-Paste magazine selected this version as the 15th best cover of a Dylan song of all time, while also paying homage to "Johnny Winter's classic electric-blues version."
+A cover by PJ Harvey appears on her 1993 album Rid of Me.
+Paste magazine called it the 15th-best cover of a Dylan song of all time, while also paying homage to "Johnny Winter's classic electric-blues version."